mfocchi/lab-docker/README.md

 ## Installation Instructions

 This guide allows you to configure the lab docker images and to download the Gazebo models for properly running the robots simulations.
-- Make sure you have [installed Docker](https://github.com/mfocchi/lab-docker/blob/master/install_docker.md).
+- Make sure you have [installed Docker](https://github.com/mfocchi/lab-docker/blob/master/install_docker.md), SSH keys and nvidia drivers.

 - Download the docker image from here: